It’s Time for God’s People to Turn Their Hearts Back to Him

 by Mike Ratliff

 I preached my first sermon this morning.
 It was at First Baptist Church in Lathrop, MO.
 I was contacted by some leaders in that church to preach one Sunday out of three Sundays in which their pastor would be recovering from hip replacement surgery.
 I had never done anything like that before, but I agreed to do it after my wife and I prayed about it.
 I told them that I was primarily a writer and teacher, not a preacher, but they wanted me to come anyway.
-I preached two sermons today (the same one twice) :-) I was exhausted afterwards. :-) My wife, daughter and son-in-law were present.
+I preached two sermons today (the same one twice) 🙂 I was exhausted afterwards. 🙂 My wife, daughter and son-in-law were present.
 I got a lot of positive feedback from the people in the church as well as my family.
 I know that the reason it did go well was that I was not alone on that platform.
 God is good!
 In any case, my sermon notes are below.
 I pray that the Lord will bless you as you read them.
-Read the rest of this entry »
+Continue reading

 Charles Spurgeon Quote on Holiness